DCotterill/halixia-hugo/content/ma/self-care-2219.md

 layout: static
 ---

-Share your self care with others
+Share your self care with others.

 Embrace a more social form of self-care by spending quality time with friends, nurturing wellbeing, and deepening friendships.